xavierallem/latentsync_turbo/README.md

 - Some code are borrowed from [MuseTalk](https://github.com/TMElyralab/MuseTalk), [StyleSync](https://github.com/guanjz20/StyleSync), [SyncNet](https://github.com/joonson/syncnet_python), [Wav2Lip](https://github.com/Rudrabha/Wav2Lip).

 Thanks for their generous contributions to the open-source community!

+All credit for LatentSync belongs to the original creators; these adjustments only surface small inference conveniences contributed downstream.

 ## 📖 Citation